dbrattli/Expression/notebooks/01 - Introduction.md

 - **Procedural**: `print("test")`
 - ... and **Functional**: `xs = map(lambda x: x*2, [1, 2, 3])`

-So Python is not a functional first programming language, but it has some functional programming features that we will explore in this tutorial.
+So Python is not a functional-first programming language, but it has some functional programming features that we will explore in this tutorial.

 ## Functions